PatGuettler/sew-sonia/content/_index.md

 ---
-title: "Elegant Stitches by Sonia"
+title: "Elegant Stitches by SewSonia"
 description: "Custom bridal and formalwear crafted with precision and passion"
 menu:
   main: